Route 3 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 Where the capability and capacity of a sub-contractor, members of a consortia or any other body will be relied on to meet the selection criteria, you must request submission of a separate ESPD from each of those other parties relied on.

 Where sub-contractors are to be used, but their capability and capacity is not to be relied on to meet the selection criteria, you may choose to request a separate ESPD from those sub-contractors if you consider it relevant and proportionate to the particular procurement exercise and you may consider requiring confirmation of whether there are any mandatory or discretionary grounds for the exclusion of any sub-contractor involved in the delivery.
-Where this information is sought, the ESPD must be used and any such requirements must be specified in the Contract Notice or Procurement Documents referred to in it (or, if a PIN used as a call for competition, in the PIN, the Procurement Documents referred to in the PIN or in the invitation to confirm interest).
+Where this information is sought, the ESPD must be used and, if not using the ESPD (Scotland) Module on PCS any such requirements must be specified in the Contract Notice or Procurement Documents referred to in it (or, if a PIN used as a call for competition, in the PIN, the Procurement Documents referred to in the PIN or in the invitation to confirm interest).
+It is not necessary to detail this in the Contract Notice if using the online ESPD (Scotland) Module on PCS as this information will already be contained within the Module.

-If in any case there are mandatory grounds for the exclusion of a sub-contractor you must require that sub-contractor is replaced.
+If in any case there are mandatory grounds for the exclusion of a sub-contractor you must require that sub-contractor to be replaced.

 More details on this can be found in the exclusion criteria.